 ·Joint stiffness caused by swelling of the tissue over the joint

 ·Nausea and vomiting

 The treatment of cellulitis usually involves the use of antibiotics; these can be topical, oral or intravenous.
 Most cellulitis will retreat and disappear after a 10 – 14 day course of therapy with medications in the penicillin, erythromycin, or cephalosporin (Keflex) families.
 Many of these are available in veterinary form without a prescription (see our various articles and/or shows on antibiotics).
 Acetominophen (Tylenol) or Ibuprofen (Advil) are useful to decrease discomfort.
 Warm water soaks have been used for many years along with elevation of infected extremities for symptomatic relief.
 Over several days, you should see an improvement.
 It would be wise to complete the full 10-14 days of antibiotics to prevent any recurrences.

 In a collapse situation, it’s important to be especially careful to wear eye and hand protection.
-Any injury has the potential to be life-threatening in a situation when modern medical care is not available.
+Any injury has the potential to be life-threatening off the grid.